dkapur17/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Simple 1/2 Player Tic Tac Toe game on the terminal.
+Simple Tic Tac Toe game on the terminal.